McNobby/Auto-Logger/README.md

 # Auto-Logger
-A discord bot that does moderating tasks and logs them.
-All in a beautiful way
+A discord bot that performs moderating tasks and logs them.
+All in a beautiful way.
+Developed by Teodore Bøe and Jack Sweeney.